elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231101.md

     - SELinux
       - Generally, agreed
     - Filesystems
-      - Most would be trimed out
+      - Most would be trimmed out
       - 1 for general purpose, 1 for small fixed flash?
   - Most of the schedulers
   - Various features that hinder determinism